alessandrogiuliani/VideoBrainPrototype/README.md

 	-   For the *Italian* model, the embeddings could be downloaded from [here](https://www.dropbox.com/s/orqfu6mb9cj9ewr/it.tar.gz?dl=0)
 	**Important**: unzip the file content in the same folder.
 The model file is `it.bin`.

+## Configuration
+Framework settings and default algorithm parameters are loaded from the file `config.ini`, placed in the folder `config`.

+ ### Config.ini
+All configuration parameters are reported below. *Framework  parameters* are the general prototype settings; if there is the need to change them, the new values should be placed here, and the application needs to be restarted. *Main parameters*, *Thumbnail generation*, and *Tag generation* are the default values for each algorithm.

+#### Framework parameters

+-   ***PORT_NUMBER***: the port of the webserver.
+-   ***STATIC_URL_PATH***: the path of the static files folder (CSS, Js, etc.).
+-   ***LOG***: selects if printing (in the Python console) the various message logs during the execution.
+Type: boolean
+-   ***load_embedding_model***: select if loading the embedding model.
+If True, the relative language embedding (see language parameter) is loaded.
+If you want to change language, you need to reload the python script (which will restart the server).
+Type: boolean
+-  ***language***: the language of the video or channel.
+    Note: currently, only English and Italian languages have been implemented.
+-   ***luminati_username***: the user ID of Luminati proxy service.
+It is needed to avoid the YouTube temporary ban (it happens when too many requests are sent to the YouTube portal).

+-  ***luminati_password***: the password of Luminati proxy service.

+#### Main parameters

+-   ***domain***: the default domain of the video.
+Type: string.
+Although it is recommended to always specify the domain, this default value could be useful when using the app only in a specific domain (*).
+Currently, the following domains have been implemented:
+	-  music
+	-  sport
+	-  cars
+	-  food
+	-  animals
+	-  tech

+	(*) For more info, check the section “Featured domains” at the end of this document.
+-   ***generate_thumbnails***: selects to compute the thumbnail generation.
+Type: boolean
+-   ***generate_tags***: select to compute the tag generation.
+This is possible ONLY if LOAD_EMBEDDING_MODEL is set to True.
+Otherwise, no tags would be generated.
+Type: boolean

+#### Thumbnail Generation

+-   ***output_folder_thumbnails***: the main folder where all generated thumbnails will be saved.
+Note: for each video, thumbnails will be stored in a subfolder named as the video ID.
+-  ***n_max_frames***: the number of generated thumbnails.
+-   ***method***: the selected algorithm for thumbnail generation.
+The values correspond to the following algorithms (we named each algorithm as reported in the WEBIST paper):
+	-   BFP: Blur-based Frame Pruning
+	-   CFP: Colorfulness-based Frame Pruning
+	-   DOD: Dynamic Object Detection
+	-   FSI: Fast Scene Identification

+-   ***corr_threshold***: the correlation threshold used for selecting frames in the algorithms BFP, CFP, and DOD (the threshold being the value of the correlation of 2 images).
+-   ***fsi_threshold***: the threshold used for identifying scene changes (the threshold being the value of the difference between the HSV values of 2 images).
+-   ***process_faces***: select if predicting faces.
+If the value is False, Yolo will be adopted to recognize objects in images.
+We suggest setting the value as False and selecting True only for a single run, as faces are helpful mainly for the “music” domain.
+In contrast, other domains should rely on YOLO analysis.
+-   ***smile_detection***: select if predicting smiles in detected faces.
+If the value is True, the smile detector of OpenCV will be adopted.
+-  ***open_eye_detection***: determine if predicting open eyes in detected faces.
+If the value is True, the open-eyes detector of OpenCV will be adopted.
+-   ***max_length***: the maximum video length (in seconds), meaning that only the first max_length seconds of a video will be analyzed.
+Cutting long videos is helpful to save computational resources.
+If the value is 0, the entire video will be downloaded and analyzed.

+#### Tag generation

+-   ***output_folder_tags***: the main folder where all generated tags will be saved.
+Note: for each video, thumbnails will be stored in a subfolder named as the video ID.
+-   ***n_suggested_tags*** : the number of output generated tags.
+Note: output tags are the most related hot trends
+-   ***granularity***: the granularity level in the tags-trend similarity computation.
+Values:

+	-   WL: word level.
+Each trend is compared to each original tag.
+	-   SL: sentence level.
+Each trend is compared to the entire original tags list.
+	-   CL: cluster level.
+The original tags are clustered, the trend at hand being compared to each cluster.

+-   ***get_original_tags***: if the value is True, the original tags will be taken as input features.
+-   ***get_title***: if the value is True, the video title will be taken as an additional input feature.
+-   ***get_description***: if the value is True, the video description will be taken as an additional input feature.
+-   ***rising_trends***: if the value is True, also the “rising” trends of a given topic will be retrieved.
+If it is False, only “top” trends will be retrieved.
+***Note***: at least one among title, description, and original tags must be selected to let the prototype work properly.

+## Execution
+To start the server, launch the Python script `web_processor.py`

+    python web_processor.py

+When the server is running, the prototype could analyze a video by means of a URL string in which all parameters may be set.
+The URL will be formatted in the following way:

+	    hosturl:port/api?parameters

+After the symbol “?”, each parameter, separated from others with the char “&”, is in the form *parameter=value*.
+If a parameter is not explicitly specified, the default value will be loaded from the `config.ini` file.

+Example:

+    localhost:8080/api?id=4VMBuAPzhKY&domain=music&nframes=5&gen_tags=true&ntags=5

+### URL parameters
+-   **id**: the YouTube video ID. (mandatory)
+-   **domain**: the domain of the video.
+As reported in the previous section, we implemented the domains *music, sport, cars, food, animals, tech*
+-   **gen_thumb**: select to compute the thumbnail generation.
+Values: *True/False*
+-   **gen_tags**: select to compute the tag generation.
+Values:  *True/False*
+-   **nframes**: the number of generated thumbnails.
+-   **method**: the selected algorithm for thumbnail generation.
+Values: *BFP, CFP, DOD, FSI*
+-   **cth**: the correlation threshold used for selecting frames in the algorithms BFP, CFP, and DOD (the threshold is the value of the correlation of 2 images).
+-   **fth**: the threshold used for identifying scene changes (the threshold being the value of the difference between the HSV values of 2 images).
+-   **faces**: select if predicting faces.
+Values:  *True/False*
+-   **smiles**: select if predicting smiles in detected faces.
+Values:  *True/False*
+-   **open_eyes**: select if predicting open eyes in detected faces.  *True/False*
+-   **max_length**: the maximum video length (in seconds) to be analyzed.
+Cutting long videos is useful to save computational resources.
+If the value is 0, the entire video will be downloaded and analyzed.
+-   **ntags**: the number of output generated tags.
+-   **gran**: the granularity level in the tags-trend similarity computation.
+Values: **WL, SL, CL**
+-   **get_original_tags**: original tags selection.
+Values: True/False
+-   **get_title**: video title selection.
+Values: *True/False*
+-   **get_description**: video description selection.
+Values:  *True/False*
+-   **rising_trends**: “rising” trends selection.
+Values:  *True/False*

+## Featured Domains

+For the sake of completeness, this section reports the main information about the available domains, useful to understand the behavior of the prototype for thumbnail generation.
+Depending on the selected domain, the system will perform the elaboration in different ways.
+In details:

+-   Domain **music**: the system automatically will recognize frames containing faces (note that the face predictor may detect false positives, being frames without faces).
+For this purpose, face recognition of OpenCV is adopted.
+-   For the other domains, the prototype will recognize frames containing related objects employing YOLO, an object detection framework embedded in the prototype.
+YOLO is pre-trained with COCO dataset.
+Depending on the domain, the framework will recognize the following objects:
+	-   **food**: bottle, wine glass, cup, fork, knife, spoon, bowl, banana, apple, sandwich, orange, broccoli, carrot, hot dog, pizza, donut, cake;
+	-   **cars**: car, motorbike, truck, bus;
+	-   **tech**: tvmonitor, laptop, mouse, remote, keyboard, cell phone, microwave, oven, toaster;
+	-   **animals**: bird, cat, dog, horse, sheep, cow, elephant, bear, zebra, giraffe;
+	-   **sport**: bicycle, car, motorbike, frisbee, skis, snowboard, sports ball, kite, baseball bat, baseball glove, skateboard, surfboard, tennis racket, person.